Lynn Arnold: Bannon government (1979–1992)

 Arnold worked in secondary education and with the Society of Friends before entering the South Australian Parliament as an Australian Labor Party (ALP) member for Salisbury on 15 September 1979, at the age of 30.
 Due to his Christian convictions, he swore loyalty to the Crown rather than the customary Bible oath, declaring that his word was sufficient.
-Arnold served as Minister of Education from 10 November 1982 to 18 December 1985, concurrently serving as Minister for Technology from 10 November 1982 to 28 August 1986 in John Bannon's government.
-He was appointed Minister of Children's Services from 6 June 1985 to 18 December 1985, Minister of Employment and Minister Assisting the Minister of State Development from 16 July 1985 to 18 December 1985.
-After the abolishment of his constituency later that year, on 6 December, he represented Ramsay on the following day.
+During the premiership of John Bannon, Arnold was made the Minister of Education from 10 November 1982 until 18 December 1985.
+Additionally, he worked as the Minister for Technology from 10 November 1982 until 28 August 1986.
+While working in this capacity, he approved the building of a A$110,000 kindergarten in Kirton Point in May 1983 and also authorised the development of a $1.5 million Aberfoyle Hub Primary School which would be able to hold around 300 pupils in May 1984.
+In September 1985, he called for more flexibility regarding school hours especially for rural children.